 Activities include relaxing on the beach, beach walks, fishing, kayaking, hiking, swimming and snorkelling.

 Naka Yai is a wonderful island to visit if you are looking for peace and quite in beautiful tranquil surroundings away from the hustle and bustle of city life.

-If you are planning to stay a few nights on the tranquil Naka Yai Island, there is the luxury 5 star Naka Island a Luxury Collection Resort which provides divine luxury.
+If you are planning to stay a few nights on the tranquil Naka Yai Island, there is the 5 star Naka Island a Luxury Collection Resort which provides divine luxury.

 Each villa has private steam showers and an open-air and outdoor bathroom area.
 Activities offered include sailing, bike tours, kayaking and sight seeing to name a few.

 The resort is an ideal destination for visitors who just want to switch off, relax and enjoy the beautiful surroundings of Naka Yai island.